MosesfromSinai/blueskyscrapper/README.md

 # Bluesky Data Collector

 This project is a CS172 data collection crawler that uses the Bluesky API to collect posts based on search queries.
-The collected posts are stored in JSONL format, with one post per row.
-Output files are split into chunks of about 10 MB each.

-This project was built for the course requirement to collect at least 500 MB of raw post data from Reddit or Bluesky.

 ## Features

 - Collects Bluesky posts using the `atproto` Python library
 - Accepts multiple search queries as input
-- Stores one post per row in JSONL format
-- Splits output into files of about 10 MB each
 - Avoids duplicate posts using post URIs
-- Extracts external URLs from posts when available
-- Fetches the HTML title of linked pages and adds it as an extra searchable field
-- Saves data into a user-specified output directory

 ## Project Structure